“Great performance is in our hands far more than most of us ever suspected.” – Geoff Colvin.

 Simply speaking in a one-on-one is the best way to improve your listening comprehension.
 Check out this article I wrote for Fluent in 3 Months.
 I go through some of the key details of why one-on-one is the best form of practice for listening comprehension.

 The next best way to improve your listening comprehension is to use active listening with a recording, TV show or podcast.
 You can choose any of the conversations I have done on the Real Fast Spanish Podcast.
 Then when you are listening try to write out key pieces of dialogue.
 You can check your results with the transcripts of the podcasts available in the Real Fast Spanish School.

 When you are speaking with a native Spanish speaker or teacher, tell stories!

 Talk about the past and create a timeline of events.
 Try to find stories about yourself, your friends and your family.
 This is challenging and will force you to search for the conjugations as you go.

 At home, on your own, similar to vocabulary, practice with flashcards.
 Try to push yourself on some of the harder irregular verbs.

 Improving your speed is the ultimate once you have the other areas covered.

-Developing a perfect language routine is the closest thing to a “sliver bullet” or “secret to success” for language learning.
+Developing a perfect language routine is the closest thing to a “silver bullet” or “secret to success” for language learning.

-Once you have hit your minimum rhythm for regular practice, you simple need to increase the quality of your practice through the elements of deliberate practice for your goal of speaking Spanish.
+Once you have hit your minimum rhythm for regular practice, you simply need to increase the quality of your practice through the elements of deliberate practice for your goal of speaking Spanish.